DrupalizeMe/drupal7-psdtotheme-series/presentations/slides/02-pattern-libraries.md

 <img src="assets/AnggaPutra_team_psd.png" class="noshow" />

-Note: the main component is in the middle of the page.
+Note: The main component is in the middle of the page.
 They may also identify "edge" components such as the header navigation.
 Discuss whether or not they think the navigation tabs above the circles are components of their own (there is not a right answer because we don't know enough about the rest of the site).

 ------
 ## Portfolio Page